-Holiday campaigns are always the same concept, different delivery.
-There’s a Christmas jingle, a giant red bow, the holiday cups, and of course a holiday sale better than the year before.
+Holiday campaigns are always the same concept, with different delivery.
+There’s a Christmas jingle, a giant red bow, holiday cups, and of course, a holiday sale better than the year before.
 You know the drill.
 Regardless of campaigns, the holidays mean people are shopping all the time.
-So what’s with the commericials and campaigns, if people are going to shop why waste time and money on marketing?
+So what’s with the commercials and campaigns?
+If people are going to shop, why waste time and money on marketing?

 Marketing always matters.
-Whether it’s the traditional holiday season that spans from September to December, or just Memorial Day, companies want to show their support for the holiday being celebrated and be recongiaed for going above and beyond with how they are celebrating.
+Whether it’s the traditional holiday season that spans from September to December or just Memorial Day, companies want to show their support for the holiday being celebrated and be recognized for going above and beyond how they are celebrating.
 Some people find these holidays more enjoyable or relatable, and whether or not everyone celebrates, brands like to support those who do.

 Marketing encourages celebration.
-People love to celebrate, big parties or even just a little ‘treat yoself’ kind of thing.
-Another great reason for September through December holiday promotions is to iencourage the holiday celebrating.
+People love to celebrate, big parties or even just a little ‘treat yourself' kind of thing.
+Another great reason for September through December holiday promotions is to encourage holiday celebrations.
 People get excited when they see other people getting excited.
-Sounds funny right?
+Sounds funny, right?
 But it’s true!
-Bubbles, glitter, and of course a big tagline are easy ways to excite people about any particular day and add some taglines and you have yourself a cheery crowd ready to participate.
+Bubbles, glitter, and of course, a big tagline are easy ways to excite people about any particular day.
+Add some taglines and you have yourself a cheery crowd ready to participate.

-Sometimes they can seem overwhelming but holiday marketing cmapaigns are perfect ways to get everyone into the holiday spirit and ready to join in the fun.
-Even if the advertisement isn’t intising enough to make a purchase, Santa hats, dradels, snow, and anything covered in red is a sweet reminder of the warmth and cheer the holidays bring (once the stress of planning and shopping) is over.
-Say what you will, year after year the number sdon’t lie: holiday marketing works
+Sometimes they can seem overwhelming, but holiday marketing campaigns are perfect ways to get everyone into the holiday spirit and ready to join in the fun.
+Even if the advertisement isn’t insistent enough to make a purchase, Santa hats, dreidels, snow, and anything covered in red are a sweet reminder of the warmth and cheer the holidays bring (once the stress of planning and shopping) is over.
+Say what you will, year after year the numbers don't lie: holiday marketing works.